Best Practices to Optimize Your Transportation Routing Guide

 As such an imperative means of maintaining the most agile, flexible, and data-driven transportation strategy, routing guide management needs to live beyond your sourcing events.
 It needs to be actively entwined with your regularly cadenced analysis and decision-making.

 Keeping track of all these metrics while running day-to-day execution of the network can be daunting.
-Backed by one of the most robust and accurate shipper-carrier datasets in North America, Breakthrough Supply Chain leverages full network supply and demand dynamics to match the right carriers with your freight—creating your ideal routing guide.
+Backed by one of the most robust and accurate shipper-carrier datasets in North America, FELIX leverages full network supply and demand dynamics to match the right carriers with your freight—creating your ideal routing guide.
 Breakthrough then offers an in-depth Compliance and Performance Management program that accurately measures network performance and provides specific action items that shippers can take to make improvements every week.
 This gives shippers peace of mind that they can focus on execution, while being supported with the visibility of detailed weekly updates.

 For more information about Breakthrough’s compliance and performance management solutions, contact us.